medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Setup

-To create application specifc models, create a new dbt project as described [here](https://docs.getdbt.com/reference/commands/init)  and a Github repository (it may be public or private).
+To create application specific models, create a new dbt project as described [here](https://docs.getdbt.com/reference/commands/init)  and a Github repository (it may be public or private).
 The [CHT Pipeline](https://docs.getdbt.com/docs/build/packages) dbt project, should be included as a dependency in `packages.yml`
 ```yml
 packages: